woossi0/suite/docs/usermanual/source/installation/ubuntu/packages.rst

    sudo service tomcat6 restart

-For more information, please see the section on :ref:`GeoServer extensions <introduction.extensions>`.
+For more information, please see the section on :ref:`GeoServer extensions <intro.extensions>`.

 .. list-table::
    :header-rows: 1